Amein-Eskinder/CICO-HijraBank-Agreements/Hawilpay HijraBank RSA.md

 **2.6** **Hijrabank's Infrastructure Responsibilities**: Hijrabank is responsible for procuring, installing, and maintaining the hardware, operating system software, database management system (RDBMS), network connectivity, and any third-party system software required for its systems to connect to and interact with the Hawilpay Platform.
 Hijrabank shall ensure that its hardware and system software are kept under appropriate maintenance and support agreements with their respective vendors to minimize downtime and facilitate troubleshooting.
 Hijrabank shall monitor and manage the performance, capacity, and availability of its infrastructure supporting the integration.

-**2.7 Integration with CICO - HijraBank Digital Wallet:**
+**2.7 Integration with CICO CASH Digital Wallet:**

-(a) **Multi-Currency Wallet Platform**: The Parties acknowledge that Hijrabank operates a multi-currency digital wallet platform under the co-branded name "CICO - HijraBank" (the "**Digital Wallet**"), which is provided and managed by CICO Financial Technologies pursuant to a separate Software Utilization Support & Maintenance License Agreement dated September 20, 2025 (the "**CICO SLA**").
+(a) **Multi-Currency Wallet Platform**: The Parties acknowledge that Hijrabank has licensed a multi-currency digital wallet platform operating under the brand name "CICO CASH" (the "**CICO CASH Digital Wallet**" or "**Digital Wallet**"), which is provided and managed by CICO Financial Technologies pursuant to a separate Software Utilization Support & Maintenance License Agreement dated September 20, 2025 (the "**CICO SLA**").
+The CICO CASH Digital Wallet is owned and operated by CICO Financial Technologies, a sister company to Hawilpay Inc.

-(b) **Wallet-Based Payout Option**: In addition to traditional payout methods (cash pickup and bank account deposits), Remittance Transactions may be disbursed by crediting the Recipient's CICO - HijraBank Digital Wallet account, subject to:
+(b) **Wallet-Based Payout Option**: In addition to traditional payout methods (cash pickup and bank account deposits), Remittance Transactions may be disbursed by crediting the Recipient's CICO CASH Digital Wallet account, subject to:

 (i) The Recipient having an active and verified Digital Wallet account;

-(ii) Successful technical integration between the Hawilpay Platform API and the CICO - HijraBank Digital Wallet API;
+(ii) Successful technical integration between the Hawilpay Platform API and the CICO CASH Digital Wallet API;

 (iii) The Recipient's selection of wallet credit as the preferred payout method (or Sender's selection on the Recipient's behalf).